-In complement to the current MOPAN 3.1 indicator framework that encompasses a broad array of organisational performance issues including preventing SEA/SH, and is used by MOPAN members to assess the perfomance of multilateral organisations, we are presenting a larger set of indicators here as well.
+In complement to the current MOPAN 3.1 indicator framework that encompasses a broad array of organisational performance issues including preventing SEA/SH, and is used by MOPAN members to assess performance of multilaterals, we are presenting a larger set of indicators here as well.
 This set is not used in MOPAN assessments, but aims to spur dialogue and collaboration among MOs and other stakeholders for addressing and improving assessment issues on SEA and SH: the MOPAN+ Toolkit on SEA/SH.